Dilipank/centime_assignment/README.md

 # Run tests via pytest
 pytest --html=report.html

+# HTML report
-The html report will have the test details.
+A html file with the name provided while running the test will be created with the test details.